Exploring whether being a furry is a sin with the Christian Furry Fellowship’s biblical approach

 The furry fandom faces stereotypes about sexual fetishes or trans-speciesism.
 The CFF counters these, clarifying that being a furry is not sinful:

-- Furry Identity vs. Trans-Speciesism: Members create personas for artistic expression, not believing they are animals, distinguishing them from trans-speciesism, which the podcast views as a mental health issue.
+- Furry Identity vs. Trans-Speciesism: Members create personas for artistic expression, not believing they are animals, distinguishing them from trans-speciesism, which is viewed as a mental health issue.

 - Sexual Ethics: The CFF bans fetish-related content, focusing on faith and creativity, unlike broader furry communities where such elements may exist.